 It must be noted that though reparenting is used in psychological treatments, its use is in no way limited to those with clinically diagnosed disorders.

-Who knows, maybe through reparenting you’ll find a trick or two for how to be a little kinder to yourself.
-Or maybe you’ll find that you understand the impact your childhood has had on your adult life, and you just needed someone to hear you say that out loud.
+Who knows, maybe if you reparent yourself you’ll find a trick or two for how to be a little kinder to yourself.
+Or maybe you’ll find that you understand the impact your early childhood has had on your adult life, and you just needed someone to hear you say that out loud.
+With Talkspace, healing your wounded inner child has never been easier.
+Get started today.